XpiritBV/ContainerWorkshop2018Docs/Lab2-Docker101.md

 - [Working with container images](#working)

 ## <a name="inspect"></a>Inspect your Docker environment
-Let's check whether your Docker Community Edition tooling is correctly set up.
+Let's check whether your Docker Desktop Community Edition tooling is correctly set up.
 Also, you might need to get familiar with the Docker tooling.

 You should see the Docker tooling running.
 On Windows, you can check this by looking for a tray icon like this: